Preview the reading: how do the title, subtitles, and headings prepare you for the content?

 Purpose: to teach or inform

-Examples: Academic research, reports, textbooks, documentaries
+Examples: academic research, reports, textbooks, documentaries

 • Imaginative/ Narrative